jfilus/byteWIKI/docs/source/firststart.rst

 ------------

-  • Once the login prompt appears, login with user "root" and password "rootme".
+  • Once the login prompt appears, login with user "root" and password "rootme"

 .. image:: https://www.bytesatwork.io/wp-content/uploads/2020/04/Putty_3.png
    :scale: 100%
    :align: center

 ..
-Hint::  You are now succesfully connected to the byteDEVKIT STM32MP1
+Note::  You are now succesfully connected to the byteDEVKIT STM32MP1

 ------------